eroc123/obsidian-notes/Geography A level/Unit 3/Superpowers/Mackinder's Heartland Theory - Outline.md

 ##### Prediction
 - Russia would be world power since Russia owned that heartland
-- Russia has two disadvantages however, frozen ports for most of the year due to cold conditions
+- Russia has two disadvantages however, frozen ports for most of the year due to cold conditions and many borders which can lead to attack